You can be very mean to yourself, right?

 That mental chatter can definitely stand in your way.
 And when you pay attention to it, you say some mean things that you would never say to a friend or a loved one.

-Here are a few tips for smarter self-talk, so you can change your perspective, get unstuck, and fulfill your potential.
+Here are a few tips for smarter self-talk, so you can change your perspective, get unstuck, and fulfil your potential.

 1. Two words that cut you some slack